CUH Logo

 Disadvantages of the balloon retained gastrostomy tube

 • Should the retaining balloon perish or burst, the gastrostomy tube will fall out.
 It is also possible for the tube to be pulled out.
-Regardless of the length of time the child has had their Mic G for, displacement of a Mic G tube is an emergency and requires medical attention within one to two hours; otherwise the stoma (‘hole’) will close making it difficult or impossible to insert a new tube.
+Regardless of how long the child has had their Mic-G, displacement of a Mic-G tube is an emergency and requires medical attention within one to two hours; otherwise, the stoma (‘hole’) will close, making it difficult or impossible to insert a new tube.

 • Requires a general anaesthetic for initial placement.